 We found the metro system clean and reliable, and used it multiple times to travel around the city.

-If you’re considering taking the train to Washington, D.C. (we found the trains connecting New York City, Philadelphia and Washington, D.C. more convenient and cheaper than flying), keep in mind that small dogs in carriers are allowed on Amtrak trains.
+If you’re considering taking the train to Union Station in Washington, D.C. (we found the trains connecting New York City, Philadelphia and Washington, D.C. more convenient and cheaper than flying), keep in mind that small dogs in carriers are allowed on Amtrak trains.

 Dining Out in Washington, D.C. with a Dog

 Since 2017, dogs have been officially permitted at outdoor restaurant patios in D.C., after an outcry when authorities started to enforce the previous rule against them.
-There’s plenty of restaurants scattered around that will allow your dog to join you at the patio, as long as they’re well-behaved, of course.
+There’s plenty of restaurants scattered around that will allow your dog to join you at their dog-friendy patios, as long as they’re well-behaved, of course.

 During our visit to D.C. in late October, the weather was not on our side for outdoor dining, so we don’t have any dog-friendly restaurant recommendations based on our experience.